-A first glance the white flowers in the picture to the left add beauty to the shrubbery.
-After a closer look, a person can see the deceptive nature of its beauty.
-The white flowers are actually part of a nuisance vine that clings to a host plant and drains it of its strength.
+A first glance the white flowers in the picture to the left add beauty to the shrubbery; however, the white flowers are actually part of a nuisance vine that clings to the host plant and drains it of its strength.

 A similar process can subtly take root in our lives.
 Something that seems harmless will attach itself to our daily routine.
 Eventually it will blossom into a habit that saps us of our strength and robs us of our vitality.

-Because our thoughts can become habits and habits have a way of controlling our lives, we need to bring them into our awareness.
-A simple and effective way to do this is to follow the 4 Star Process that I try to practice.
+Because thoughts can become habits and habits can control our lives, we need to be aware of their presence.
+A simple and effective way to do this is to follow the 4 Star Process:

 1. Self-awareness: Become aware of what you are thinking by recording your thoughts.